Mayankchauhan139/assignment2/README.md

    ```
 3. Run the programs:

-   - To check even or odd:
+   - To check even or odd
      ```bash
      python task1.py
      ```